Table of Contents

 2- Vomiting due to biliousness or fever

-Powder made up of 2 parts of anise seeds, 5 parts of fennel seeds, 4 parts of Trikatu and 2 parts of dill Seeds (soya ke bija) is given in dose of 1-5 grams.
+Powder made up of 2 parts of anise seeds, 5 parts of fennel seeds, 4 parts of Trikatu and 2 parts of dill Seeds (soya ke bija) is given in a dose of 1-5 grams.

 3- Vitiated vata and pitta, Improving digestion